 Studies have shown that low AMH does not mean you will not get pregnant with your own eggs.
 What low AMH does suggest is that you might not be the best candidate for IVF using your own eggs.
 The goal of ovarian stimulation in IVF is to harvest lots of eggs, and with low AMH you might not respond well to the because you may not have large numbers of eggs to start with.

 However, low AMH doesn’t say anything about your ability to conceive naturally.
 It only says that your egg supply may be low.
 Remember, you don’t need a stockpile of eggs to conceive, you just need one.
 And your ability to conceive naturally is independent of egg supply, as long as you’re still ovulating regularly.

-Finding Your Fertility gives you the tools to check your body to see if it’s still operating the way it should for you to conceive.
+Fertility Redefined gives you the tools to check your body to see if it’s still operating the way it should for you to conceive.

 Myth #3.
 If and when you do conceive, you’ll have a dangerous pregnancy

 The general thinking is that older women have high risk pregnancies, greater risk for complications and pregnancy loss.

 So much around having a healthy pregnancy and delivery is depending upon the health of the individual person.
 How you take care of yourself, how well you’re eating, sleeping, how you’re moving your body, whether or not you smoke, the vitamins you’re taking – these are just a few of so many variables that contribute to the health of a person, a pregnancy and a delivery.

 When you get pregnant, focus on being the healthiest you you can be, rather than the number that’s your chronological age.
 In Fertility Redefined, you’ll get lots of tools for maximizing your health and prioritizing self-care.